Paula White to Newsmax TV: Christianity Today Editorial 'Quite Unfortunate'

 President Donald Trump’s personal pastor Paula White told Newsmax TV on Tuesday that the recent editorial in Christianity Today criticizing people of faith who still support Trump was “quite unfortunate.”

+“So, he didn’t just attack the president with saying he was calling for impeachment, but what he really was saying was attacking the 63 million voters that voted for President Trump and questioning their morality for standing with the president, and that’s where he made a grave mistake.”

-She added, “I wish everyone knew President Trump as I did for eighteen years, because you can never get to know someone in a sound bite or anything else.
-Secondly, if we look at this policy, each of which has been unprecedented, I know people that have served with Reagan and Bush in all different administrations… they’ve never seen a president like this.”
+She added, “I wish everyone knew President Trump as I did for 18 years, because you can never get to know someone in a sound bite or anything else.
+Secondly, if we look at this policy, each of which has been unprecedented, I know people that have served with Reagan and Bush in all different administrations . . . they’ve never seen a president like this.”

 Important: See Newsmax TV now carried in 70 million cable homes, on DirecTV Ch.
 349, Dish Network Ch.
 216, Xfinity Ch.
 1115, Spectrum, U-verse Ch.
 1220, FiOS Ch.
 615, Optimum Ch.
 102, Cox cable, Suddenlink Ch.
 102, or Find More Cable Systems – Click Here.